-Rachel Knight is a writer, in the broadest of respects.
-Latching on to Robert Heinlein’s assertion that “specialization is for insects,” she’s worked as a playwright, creative writer, journalist, editorialist and copywriter.
-She started publishing early in life, believing that writing is the best way she could personally improve the world.
+Rachel Knight is a highly versatile writer and editor.
+Inspired by Robert Heinlein’s assertion that “specialization is for insects,” she’s worked as a playwright, creative writer, journalist, editorialist and copywriter.
+She started publishing early in life, believing that writing was the best way she could improve the world.
 As part of her mission to have a positive impact on others, she has also worked as a childcare specialist and nursing assistant.

 At seventeen, Rachel became a target of Fox News.
 She was the editorialist and head proofreader of The Winnachronicle, her high school’s newspaper.
-When The Winnachronicle delved into issues of sexual health and identity, the spread of information led to local scandals and national criticism.
-When copies of the issue were confiscated, she delved into state bylaws to prove that the paper was considered independently-run and non-pornographic.
+An issue containing articles on sexual health and identity led to a local scandal, as well as international criticism.
+When copies of the issue were confiscated, she examined state bylaws.
+She found that the paper qualified as independently-run, and non-pornographic.
 This rendered it legally immune from censorship by a public school.

 She continued her passionate involvement with student periodicals after entering college.
 She served as a staff writer for Marlboro College’s newspaper, The Citizen.
-At the close of her freshman year, she was endorsed by the current Editor-in-Chief to replace him.
+At the close of her freshman year, the Editor-in-Chief endorsed her to replace him.
 She was elected, and ran the publication with a 70% increase in output.

-Rachel can be reached at email@example.com.
+Rachel lives in Los Angeles, where she works as a copywriter and tutor.
+She can be reached at email@example.com.
 For more information, view her LinkedIn profile.